castle/castle-ios/RELEASING.md

 ## Prepare for release

  1. Update the version in `Castle.m`, `Castle.podspec` and `README.md`.
+ 2. Update `GeoZip.xcframwork` and `Highwind.xcframework`
- 2. Update `github_file_prefix` in jazzy.yaml to point to the new release tag
+ 3. Update `github_file_prefix` in jazzy.yaml to point to the new release tag
- 3. Update documentation by running `scripts/generate_docs.sh` in the project root.
+ 4. Update documentation by running `scripts/generate_docs.sh` in the project root.
- 4. Update the `CHANGELOG.md` for the impending release.
+ 5. Update the `CHANGELOG.md` for the impending release.
- 5. `git commit -am "Prepare for release X.Y.Z."` (where X.Y.Z is the new version).
+ 6. `git commit -am "Prepare for release X.Y.Z."` (where X.Y.Z is the new version).
- 6. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version).
+ 7. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version).
- 7. `git push && git push --tags`.
+ 8. `git push && git push --tags`.
+ 9. Create a new version of `Castle.xcframwork` by running `fastlane ios xcframework`

 ## Publish to CocoaPods